-In response, Tesla’s representatives attempted to demonstrate that the word “TESLA” was synonymous with Tesla’s consumers for its electric automotive and energy brand.
+In response, Tesla’s representatives attempted to demonstrate that the word “TESLA” was synonymous with Tesla for its automotive brand.
 As a result, because TESLAQUILA is a portmanteau of TESLA and TEQUILA, the resulting mark TESLAQUILA would immediately evoke an association with Tesla, the automotive and energy company, rather than the cited mark SPIRIT TESLA.

 However, the Examiner was unpersuaded, stating that “[w]hile the auto manufacturer’s use of the term TESLA may be well known in the minds of the consumers in relation to automobiles, it is not well known at all in relation to alcoholic products.
 After receiving the subsequent Office Action, Tesla decided not to respond and let the application go abandoned.

-While TESLAQUILA may have been held up in some rough terrain, it will be interesting to see if the automaker ultimately decides to continue onward without a federal registration or attempt to rebrand the now famous tequila.
+After hitting some rough terrain with TESLAQUILA, it will be interesting to see if the automaker ultimately decides to continue onward without having a federal registration.
+Alternatively, it could attempt to rebrand the now-famous tequila.

-Interesting Note: Tesla’s application for TESLAQUILA claimed foreign priority to an application that was originally filed in Jamaica.
-Several other large companies have found it beneficial to file in Jamaica first as the Jamaica Trademark Office does not have any online search functionality.
+Interesting Note: Tesla’s application for TESLAQUILA claimed foreign priority to an application filed in Jamaica.
+Several other large companies have found it beneficial to file in Jamaica first.
+In particular, the Jamaica Trademark Office does not have any online search functionality.
 Thus, to search for Jamaican trademarks, an individual must do so in person and pay a required search fee.
-This is an effective way to hide upcoming product launches, but also retain a claim of foreign priority under Section 44(e).
+As a result, filing in Jamacia is an effective way to hide upcoming product launches.
+In addition, you also retain your claim of foreign priority under Section 44(e).